 Delete the last line of the template with the

-We're going to display the hero detail on its own page and route to it as we did in the dashboard.
+Instead, you'll display the hero detail on its own page and route to it as you did in the dashboard.

-We'll throw in a small twist for variety.
-We are keeping the "master/detail" style but shrinking the detail to a "mini", read-only version.
-When the user selects a hero from the list, we don't go to the detail page.
-We show a mini-detail on this page instead and make the user click a button to navigate to the full detail page.
+However, when users select a hero from the list, they won't go to the detail page.
+Instead, they'll see a mini detail on this page and have to click a button to navigate to the full detail page.

 Add the following HTML fragment at the bottom of the template where the

-After clicking a hero, the user should see something like this below the hero list:
+After clicking a hero, users should see something like this below the hero list:

 Format with the uppercase pipe

-Notice that the hero's name is displayed in CAPITAL LETTERS.
-That's the effect of the
+The hero's name is displayed in capital letters because of the

 Pipes are a good way to format strings, currency amounts, dates and other display data.
-Angular ships with several pipes and we can write our own.
+Angular ships with several pipes and you can write your own.

 Move content out of the component file

-HeroDetailComponent when the user clicks the View Details button.
+HeroDetailComponent when users click the View Details button.

-This component file is really big.
-Most of it is either template or CSS styles.
+The component file is big.
 It's difficult to find the component logic amidst the noise of HTML and CSS.

-Let's migrate the template and the styles to their own files before we make any more changes:
+Before making any more changes, migrate the template and styles to their own files.

 styleUrls property is an array of style file names (with paths).

-We could list multiple style files from different locations if we needed them.
+You could list multiple style files from different locations if you needed them.